7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Shingo Sun's "Onahama Bonito Rice Crackers"

-These rice crackers are made by a store famous locally for its "Shingosan Manju."
+These rice crackers are made by a shop famous locally for its "Shingo-san Manju" (a type of sweet bun).

-Looking at the ingredients, they contain squid and octopus in addition to bonito flakes, so they are not necessarily caught in Onahama, but they are a popular Iwaki specialty among locals and have been selected as a recommended Iwaki hometown product.
+Looking at the ingredients, in addition to bonito flakes, they also use squid and octopus, so they aren't all caught in Onahama, but they are a popular Iwaki specialty among locals and have been selected as a recommended Iwaki local product.

-It has a strong flavor and is a fairly hard rice cracker, so even one piece is satisfying.
-It's not only a great snack, but also goes well with alcohol.
+These crackers have a robust flavor and are quite firm, so even one is satisfying.
+They're great not only as a snack but also pair well with alcohol.

-A slightly unique way to eat it is as a topping for ochazuke (rice with tea), zosui (rice porridge), or ramen.
-The sea flavor stands out, and it's also delicious.
+A slightly unique way to enjoy them is as a topping for ochazuke (rice with tea), zosui (rice porridge), or ramen.
+The ocean flavor really stands out, and it's delicious in those dishes too.

 INFORMATION